deeper-x/lincryption/README.md

 # Lin Cryption - AES256

-Bash utility for AES256 file encryption/decryption, based on GnuPG (GPG) and shred (bash coreutils).
+Bash utility for AES256 symmetric file encryption.
+Based on GnuPG (GPG) and shred (coreutils), it's been designed as a ready-to-use tool, on every linux server and workstation out there.

 It's as simple as:
 ```sh